 Documentation is a key to any private party loan.
 Make sure everything is spelled out in writing, and everybody understands and agrees.
 While it may seem overly formal, documentation can prevent headaches and heartbreaks in the future.

-To document your private party loan, write an agreement or use somebody else’s.
-For larger loans, it’s probably best to use a professionally prepared agreement - a lot can go wrong, and good loan agreements anticipate pitfalls.
+To document your private loan, write an agreement or use somebody else’s.
+For larger loans, it’s probably best to use a professionally prepared agreement -- a lot can go wrong, and good loan agreements anticipate pitfalls.

-For private party loan documents, search the web, work with a local attorney, or use a peer to peer lending service.
-For example, Virgin Money sells agreements and even processes payments on mortgages and other private party loans.
+For private party loan documents, search the web, work with a local attorney, or use a peer to peer lending service that specializes in these loans.
+For example, LoanKin sells agreements and even processes payments on mortgages and other loans.